Rules around products not consumed ‘as sold’ (e.g. Milo) are due to change

 For products that are not intended to be consumed ‘as sold’, Health Star Ratings could previously be calculated for the product ‘as prepared’ according to the instructions on the packaging.
 On this basis, the sugary chocolate and malt powder Milo could claim a Health Star Rating of 4.5 stars (when prepared with three teaspoons of Milo in a glass of skim milk).

 Under the tightened rules limiting application of Health Star Ratings to products ‘as sold’, specific exemptions will apply for products which must be rehydrated with water (such as powered soups), diluted with water, drained of water or drained of brine.7 The tightened rules are to be implemented as part of the outcomes of the five-year review.

 Key recommendations of the five-year review that address concerns of public health and consumer groups

 1. Changing the way Health Star Ratings are calculated to better align with dietary guidelines by:

-- Giving a Health Star Rating of 5 for fruit and vegetables that are fresh, frozen or canned without added fat, sugars or sodium
+- Giving a Health Star Rating of 5 for fruit and vegetables that are frozen or canned without added fat, sugars or sodium

 - Increasing the Health Star Ratings of ‘five food group’ dairy foods (such as yoghurts and cheeses), while reducing the ratings for less healthy alternatives.